isaacgerg/matlabHyperspectralToolbox/README.md

 # MATLAB Hyperspectral Toolbox

-This toolbox was developed in support of "An Evaluation of Three Endmember Extraction Algorithms: ATGP, ICA-EEA, and VCA," https://etda.libraries.psu.edu/catalog/8265.

 **Update Jan 6, 2022**
 If you use this work in your research, please using the following citation:
 ```
 @Misc{matlab_hsi_toolbox,
 author =   {Isaac Gerg},
-title =    {MATLAB Hyperspectral Toolbox},
+title =    {Open Source MATLAB Hyperspectral Toolbox},
 howpublished = {\url{https://github.com/isaacgerg/matlabHyperspectralToolbox}},
 year = {2006--2022}
 }
 ```
 Deriviative works of this toolbox must also provide this citation and where new authors that have updated the work, they should add their names to the author line in addition to mine.

+---

+This toolbox was developed in support of "An Evaluation of Three Endmember Extraction Algorithms: ATGP, ICA-EEA, and VCA," https://etda.libraries.psu.edu/catalog/8265.

 The open source Matlab Hyperspectral Toolbox is a matlab toolbox containing various hyperspectral exploitation algorithms.
 The toolbox is meant to be a concise repository of current state-of-the-art (2008) exploitation algorithms for learning and research purposes.
 The toolbox (will) include(s) functions for: